Shashibhushanshukla/testing/README.md

 ## Description

 Present  boilerplate build on <a href="http://nestjs.com/" target="blank">Nest</a> framework having following features:
-- CURD operation with mongoDB
+- CRUD operation with mongoDB
 - Oauth2 with google A/C
 - Verioning [URI]
 - Caching with Redis